Research & Projects

 AAMP's goal is to recruit, retain, and sustain students of African descent in graduate level programs at SDSU.

-Native and Indigenous Scholars Program
+Native American and Indigenous Scholars Program

-SHPA supports the preparation of Master's level graduate students in school counseling and Specialist level graduate students in school psychology committed to serving Native American children with high incidence disabilities.
+SHPA supports the preparation of Master's level graduate students in School Counseling and Specialist level graduate students in School Psychology committed to serving Native American children with high incidence disabilities.

-Project BEAMS will improve preservice preparation of school psychologists (SP) and special educators (SE) to serve diverse students with behavioral, emotional, and mental health challenges in California's public schools.
+Project BEAMS will improve pre-service preparation of school psychologists (SP) and special educators (SE) to serve diverse students with behavioral, emotional, and mental health challenges in California's public schools.

 Project TLC prepares school psychologists, school counselors, and school social workers to meet the unique and complex needs of students with disabilities in foster care who have experienced trauma.

 The ¡PUEDE! project addresses a critical need for support for the growing population of Dual Language and English Learners (DL/EL) in today’s schools.
-Children with disabilities who have high intensity needs require specialized knowledge, skills and services from multiple highly trained professionals.
+Children with disabilities who have high intensity needs require specialized knowledge, skills and services from multiple, highly-trained professionals.